phughk/phughk.github.io/_posts/2023-04-29-surrealdb-scalability.md

 ```

 As with any database, using indexes introduces a tradeoff.
-You are increasing the create and update duration to improve read speed.
+You are choosing to increase the create and update latency to improve read speed in other queries.

-Query planner vs manually using secondary indexes (including complex indexes)
-Using indexes - memory time tradeoff, write-read tradeoff
+A benefit of having secondary tables is that you can delay that computation or batch the updates to it.

 # Data locality
 When users want data locality, they tend to have one of two things in mind: region affinity or edge storage.